Improving Call Center Attendance

 Call Center Attendance Pay Multipliers

 Attendance is important, but do you have it tied to your pay scale?
 We do!
 We use what we call “Effort Multipliers”.
 Every associate has a “Control Base Rate,” which is their standard hourly pay rate.
-When an associate hits 100% attendance, they get a bonus of dollar per hour added to their rate.
+When an associate hits 100% attendance, they get a bonus of a dollar per hour added to their rate.
 When they have done this for four weeks in a row, the bonus changes to $1.50 per hour.
 If they continue to have full attendance eight weeks in a row, this bumps up to a $2 per hour bonus–which is where we have the bonus capped.
 The multiplier amount will vary from center to center, especially depending on location.

 This has proven to be a great way for us to reward our employees with high attendance.
 Higher attendance levels are mutually beneficial!
 We are able to bill more hours as a company, while the associates are taking more money home in their checks, too.
-The games we play in out center are also more fun with full attendance adding to your culture!
+The games we play in our center are also more fun with full attendance adding to your culture!

 Call Center Attendance Proficiency Pay

-We offer proficiency pay based off of our speech analytics technology for our inbound call associates.
+We offer proficiency pay based on our speech analytics technology for our inbound call associates.
 This may be a little trickier to assess if you are not using speech analytics.
 For us, the associates who receive a specific sentiment score will get proficiency pay.
 Proficiency pay is simply another multiplier that can be added to an associate’s hourly pay rate.
 But, to be one of our proficient associates, they must work 100% of their scheduled hours.

 For the outbound side, this is based on hitting a certain number of sales or conversion.
 Our outbound center is very customer-based for our client’s customers.
 Our associates are expected to meet certain sales targets.
 When these targets are exceeded, proficiency pay becomes a possibility IF the associate is also working 100% of the scheduled hours.